 We all have to raise our own awareness of the real cost - in human and environmental terms - of the things we buy.
 Here is the list of Certified B Corporations committed to better practices with regard to planet and people.

 Look for ways to give our neighbors better options.
-Through microloan programs and skills training carried out by NCP's Give a Girl a Chance program, women can be successful within their own economies, so they can avoid both the sweatshops (a million Bangladeshi clothing factor workers lost their jobs when the COVID-19 pandemic shut down international supply chains) and the need to cater to Rich World Fair Trade markets.
+Through microloan programs and skills training carried out by NCP's Give a Girl a Chance program, women can be successful within their own economies, so they can avoid both the sweatshops (a million Bangladeshi clothing factory workers lost their jobs when the COVID-19 pandemic shut down international supply chains) and the need to cater to Rich World Fair Trade markets.

 These same initiatives help them send their daughters to school and avoid exploitative work in urban areas ("Our daughters no longer have to migrate to the big cities!" women in the delta of Myanmar told us).
-NCP's Give a Girl Chance scholarships in Nepal help keep girls in school and out of reach of the traffickers.
+NCP's Give a Girl a Chance scholarships in Nepal help keep girls in school and out of reach of the traffickers.

 We can look for ways to help people deal with global realities that are out of their control, like climate change.
 NCP provides human and financial resources to assist rural communities in Malawi and Myanmar adapt to climate change.
 And we challenge people and communities in our own society to reduce emissions through conservation and clean energy and political action.